- Blog

 Stars, Stripes, and Clinical Trials: Navigating US Import Challenges

 The United States of America is a leading country in the clinical trial landscape and for new drug developments.
-With a sophisticated regulation process and highly qualified medical researchers and personnel, the US is an ideal location to deploy a clinical trial.
+With a sophisticated regulation process and highly qualified medical researchers and personnel, the USA is an ideal location to deploy a clinical trial.
 At the time of writing this, over 160 000 clinical trials are being conducted in the States.
-Despite this, several challenges still hinder the progress and approval from conducting a trial within the country’s borders.
+Despite this, there are still several challenges when conducting clinical trials in the USA regarding progress and approval.
 These challenges include:

 1. The influence of state law on US clinical trials